heptarch/heptarch.github.io/projects.md

 <span style="font-variant: small-caps">Invisible Ink.</span> Watermarking the
 output of large language models is a problem of applied cryptography.
-Investigation of techniques for “frontmarking” and “backmarking”, and development of pipelines for LLM and diffusion models.
+Investigation of techniques for “frontmarking” and “backmarking”, along with development of marking pipelines for LLM and diffusion models.
 </div>
   </summary>
   <p>